 The service sector has been the fastest-growing segment of the regional economy.
-Between 1990 and 2011, the service-providing sector has added 123,300 jobs.
-Service-providing jobs account for more than 80 percent of all nonfarm jobs in southeastern Wisconsin.
-Health care and social assistance, retail trade, accommodation and food services, and finance/insurance are among the largest service-sector segments.
-Three Milwaukee-area service companies are included in the Fortune 500 listing: ManpowerGroup and Northwestern Mutual (Milwaukee) and Kohl’s Corp.
+Service-providing jobs account for more than 80 percent of all nonfarm jobs in southeastern Wisconsin and three Milwaukee-area service companies are included in the Fortune 500 listing: ManpowerGroup and Northwestern Mutual (Milwaukee) and Kohl’s Corp.
 (Menomonee Falls).
-Three other service companies based in the region have revenues in excess of $2 billion: We Energies Corp. and Roundy’s (Milwaukee); and Fiserv (Brookfield).

-Southeastern Wisconsin is a leading financial services center, employing more than 57,400 people in the region.
-Dozens of financial institutions and fund managers are based here, including Northwestern Mutual, the nation’s largest provider of individual life insurance with approximately $190 billion in assets, and Robert W. Baird & Co., an international asset management, capital markets and private equity firm.
+Southeastern Wisconsin is a leading financial services center.
+Dozens of financial institutions and fund managers are based here, including Northwestern Mutual, the nation’s largest provider of individual life insurance with more than $215 billion in assets, and Robert W. Baird & Co., an international asset management, capital markets and private equity firm.
 Several of the nation’s largest banks have a significant presence in the region, including BMO Harris, Chase, PNC, U.S. Bank and Wells Fargo.
-The largest locally headquartered bank-holding companies include: Johnson Financial Group, Tri-City Bankshares and Bankmanagers Corp., which have combined assets of more than $30 billion.
+The largest locally headquartered financial institutions include: Bank Mutual, Guaranty Bank, Johnson Financial Group, North Shore Bank, Tri-City Bankshares and WaterStone Bank.